SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Expressions.rst

   a compile-time error is raised.

-* Otherwise, if it's not known at compile time whether the conversion will succeed or fail, the type of the cast expresion is an optional of the specified *type*.
+* Otherwise, if it's not known at compile time whether the conversion will succeed, the type of the cast expresion is an optional of the specified *type*.
   At runtime, if the cast succeeds, the value of *expression* is wrapped in an optional and returned;